cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 # Node.js app using OAuth mTLS with Cloudentity Authorization Platform

 Cloudentity authorization platform completely supports [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens.

 As you might already be aware, Cloudentity platform is compliant with the latest emerging OAuth specifications and can support in modernizing the application architectures with latest open standards and specfications support.
 We will take you down the path of understanding use cases that can be addressed using the mTLS specification and code samples in various languages on how to integrate and utilize the latest specification in your new architecture patterns.

-In this specific section, we will be creating a Node.js application and calling a resource server protecting a resource with mTLS bound accessToken.
+In this specific section, we will be creating a Node.js application which will access a protected resource with certificate bound access tokens.
+Additionally, we will use [Cloudentity Pyron authorizer](https://docs.authorization.cloudentity.com/guides/developer/protect/pyron/) to enforce that the access token includes the certificate thumbprint and it matches the certifiate used by the client application.

 This article is geared towards showing a backend application calling another service.

 ## Pre-requisites

-* Cloudentity Authorization Platform tenant -
-  Cloudentity offers a free SaaS Tenant and [you can sign up for one, if you have not already got one](https://authz.cloudentity.io/register).
+* Cloudentity Authorization Platform tenant - Cloudentity offers a free SaaS Tenant and [you can sign up for one, if you have not already got one](https://authz.cloudentity.io/register).
 With this you will get a free OAuth/OIDC compliant server with all the latest specifications.

 * Application builder tools - We will build and run the application locally
 	* [Node.js](https://nodejs.org)  - Recommended v16.x+